Precision Horticulture

 Flower and fruitlet scans help you make the best crop management decisions – identifying problem areas, ranking job priority and enabling you to develop thinning strategies to achieve your targets with uniformity across the block.

-These flower and fruitlet scans also provide useful information for canopy management, helping to deliver good fruit colour and quality.
-These canopy maps also can inform adjustments to spray volumes for more targeted and effective chemical use.
+These flower and fruitlet scans also provide useful information for canopy management, helping to deliver high fruit colour and quality.
+These canopy maps can also inform adjustments to spray volumes for more targeted, canopy based applications that achieve better coverage and more effective chemical use.

 Fruit scans help you make any late adjustments to crop load and collect further canopy information which can inform vigour control in the following season.
 These scans also provide accurate fruit numbers and fruit size for crop estimates.

-Our Green Atlas crop scanning services are available across Hawkes Bay, Bay of Plenty and Gisborne, and we are always open to opportunities to expand into other regions.
+Our Green Atlas crop scanning services are available across Hawkes Bay, Bay of Plenty and Gisborne, and we are always open to opportunities to expand into other regions across New Zealand.

 Click here to download our kiwifruit and apple scanning brochures.

 All crop scan results are made available through the Green Atlas Viewer on the Fruition Portal as well as in pdf form for easy printing and sharing.
-The Green Atlas Viewer was developed to allow you to interact fully with orchard maps, letting you find out what to know about each of your block.
+The Green Atlas Viewer was developed to allow you to interact fully with orchard maps, letting you find out what to know about each of your blocks in more detail than the pdf report alone.

 Features include:

-- Zoom functionaluty to focus in specific areas of interest
+• Zoom functionality to focus in specific areas of interest

 Turning scan insights in to targeted action.

 Tagga bridges the gap between crop scan results and efficient labour management.
-Scans measure crop variation in the orchard but the challenge is how to make that data more practically useful.
+Scans measure crop variation in the orchard but the challenge for the most variable blocks is how to make that data more practically useful.
 Tagga does that.

 This precision approach helps reduce over-thinning, improve crop consistency, and save on labour by focusing only on the areas that matter.